skodjob/deployment-hub/README.md

 One of the used projects is [Strimzi](https://github.com/strimzi/strimzi-kafka-operator) project.
 You can find the examples of our deployment configuration in [strimzi](strimzi) folder.

-In our example we deploy 2 Strimzi operators to manager KRaft and Zookeeper mode Kafka clusters.
+In our example we deploy 2 Strimzi operators to manager Main and Mirror Kafka clusters.
 Between the clusters there is a KafkaMirrorMaker2 established to mirror data from one cluster to another.

 ## Debezium